avvo/json_api_resource/README.md

   has_one :superuser, action: :superuser_from_user_id
 end
 ```
-* 'class' - specifies the class for the association
+* `class` - specifies the class for the association
-* 'class_name' - a string that specifies a class for the association.
+* `class_name` - a string that specifies a class for the association.
 Handy for load order issues

 *NOTE: keep in mind, this will still make the call with the `opts.merge foreign_key => root_object.id` hash.
 If you want to override the query, you may want to consider 1: if the API is RESTful 2: rolling your own association.*